Zunaeed-Imran/PHP_constructor_function/README.md

 1. constructor function
 2. PHP, a constructor function is a special method within a class that gets called automatically when an object of that class is created.
 It's used to initialize the object's properties and perform any necessary setup.
+ 3. In the example above, the __construct method is the constructor function of the